schuderer/mllaunchpad/README.rst

 * ``<examplename>.raml``: example’s RESTful API specification.
   Used, among others, to parse and validate parameters.

-* There are also some extra files, like CSV files to use, or datasource extensions.
+* There are also some extra files, like CSV files to use, or :doc:`datasource <datasources>` extensions.

 The subfolder ``testserver`` contains an example for running a REST API